Pragyapalit24/MineSweeper_game/README.md

 # MineSweeper_game
-A game created using python
+I have made this Minesweeper game using the tkinter library.The game is fully implemented using Object Oriented Programming.